Demand Forecasting in Retail: Models & Why It Is Important

 In action: Breeze Ski Rental knows that the majority of its traffic is seasonal and comes in September through April.
 Thus, it knows that demand for goods will be low from May through August, so it doesn’t make sense to use data from that period to forecast demand for the winter season.
 Instead, it uses short-term data to look at the winter season trends so it can understand the business’s seasonal cycles and trends.

-Long-term forecasting looks at trends over a period of one to four years to predict demand.
-Rather than looking at things granularly, long-term forecasting looks at the big picture in order to make long-term strategic decisions.
+Long-term forecasting examines trends over a period of one to four years to predict demand.
+Rather than granularly assessing the situation, it considers the big picture to make long-term strategic decisions.

 When to use long-term forecasting: Long-term forecasting is helpful in larger business planning—for instance, if you’re thinking about expanding online or to a bigger or additional storefront.
 Like trend analysis, it’s also helpful for identifying cycles and patterns that repeat time and time again.

 Active demand forecasting is when you use information outside of your store’s sales data to make demand predictions.
-Information may include market conditions for your sector of retail, economic conditions, supply chain, and other factors that have concrete numbers and stats that you can use to make demand predictions.
+Information may include market conditions for your sector of retail, supply chain, the economy, and other factors that have concrete numbers and stats that you can use to make demand predictions.

 When to use active demand forecasting: This demand forecasting method is ideal for retailers that are starting out and don’t have their own sales data to reference.
 It is also great for those looking to expand their reach or enter a new industry, but lack internal stats.
 Many retailers, however, will consider active demand forecasting factors alongside their store’s internal sales and inventory data.